-- 6. Cases of poor behaviour, suspensions from field of play and incorrect uniform will be reported to Mr Kovacic, Sports Coordinator. - 7.
-The referee or umpire is the sole judge of a game.
-He/she may make occasional mistakes which are to be accepted without criticism by players, parents/carers and supporters. - 8.
-Foul or illegal play will not be tolerated.
-All students who participate in grade sport need to sign a Zone Code of Conduct that outlines the expectations of students and staff before they enter the field of play in the first round of competition. - 9.
+- 6. Foul or illegal play will not be tolerated.
+All students who participate in grade sport need to sign a Zone Code of Conduct that outlines the expectations of students and staff before they enter the field of play in the first round of competition. - 7.
 Students are encouraged to support the school teams.
 Barracking is expected to be enthusiastic but not to belittle opponents.
-Booing, whistling, etc. are in bad taste and are wholly unacceptable. - 10.
+Booing, whistling, etc. are in bad taste and are wholly unacceptable. - 8.
 Students unable to participate in sport due to injury, illness or special circumstances go to non-sport in the library.